 If you’d like more information about courses that would allow you to make a mid-career change into pharma, contact us for a chat about your options.

 Want to Learn More About Manufacturing Operator Opportunities?

 Check out our article What is a Process Technician? for an outline of what the job involves and what skills are necessary.

 And for more information on currently available manufacturing operative roles, head to our jobs boards and select Production/Manufacturing in the “Jobs by Category” menu.
-We currently have jobs boards for Ireland, the UK, Philadelphia, USA, and Puerto Rico.
+We currently have jobs boards for Ireland, the UK, and Philadelphia, USA.

 FREE SpringBoard Course

 Our eBioPharmaChem course is FREE for Unemployed people in Ireland who qualify under the Springboard Scheme.
 If you are thinking of re-skilling into this sector and would like more information, contact us for details.